The64thGamer/cheeseepedia/content/wiki/september-2004.md

 - Chuck E. Shuffle (Existing Stages)
 - Go Santa Go (Existing Stages)

-**Birthday Break**: April 2004 show logo set to a 1 minute or 2 minute countdown.
-This would then lead into the Birthday show.
+**Birthday Break**: April 2004 show logo with music set to a 1 or 2-minute countdown, which would then lead to the Birthday show.

 ## Production